j0shmillar/uNPU-Bench/README.md

 # µNPU-Bench

-This repository includes a universal model compiler wrapper and deployment pipeline for a variety of MCU-scale neural processing units (µNPUs).
+This repository includes a model compiler wrapper and deployment pipeline for a variety of MCU-scale neural processing units (µNPUs).
 It automates model export, quantization, compilation, and deployment code generation using platform-specific toolchains — all from a single Torch-based source model.

 ---